anoved/gpxtruder/README.md

 When you click the *Generate STL* button below the preview, it will change to a download link.
 Click the download link to download a 3D-printable `.stl` version of the extruded route model.

-If you enabled markers, use the menu next to the download button to toggle between the profile model and the markers model.
+If you enabled [markers](#markers), use the menu next to the download button to toggle between the profile model and the markers model.
 This affects the preview display as well as the model that will be downloaded.

-If you selected a *Map* style model, the preview may display the route aligned with a Google map of the underlying terrain.
-Click the *Download PDF* button beneath the preview to download a PDF version of the basemap.
-Note that the PDF is scaled to match the route model; print both at actual size to display together.
+If you created a [*Map* style model](#style), the preview may display the route above a Google map of the underlying terrain.
+Click the *Download PDF* button beneath the preview to download a PDF version of this basemap.
+Note that the PDF is scaled to match the route model; print both at actual size to display them together.

 ### Parametric CAD Scripts